Home | Notes | Github |

 ---|

-Project was to look at identifying different dranage basins in scotland.
+Project was to look at identifying different drainage basins in Scotland.
 The primary purpose of this was to overlay it on a map, and then see if there were some interesting mountains or ridges in it.
 Or to see if it made any mountains or ridges more interesting, which I think it did.

-We’ll skip the foreplay and head stragt to the maps:
+We’ll skip the foreplay and head strait to the maps:

 more important.